-Now that you have checked indexing status from within the Outlook let’s move forward to the fixing method.
-In case, if the Outlook file type is left to be indexed or still the search is not throwing the expected result, then rebuild the index using Advanced Indexing Options.
+Now that you’ve verified the indexing status within Outlook, let’s proceed with the troubleshooting method.
+If the Outlook file type is still left unindexed or if the search isn’t yielding the expected results, consider rebuilding the index using Advanced Indexing Options.

 Perform the following steps for doing so:

-You’ve confirmed the indexing status and have rebuilt the index from scratch, but still, the search is not producing the appropriate results.
-In this condition check whether Outlook 2016 application is listed in the Indexing Options or not.
+Even after confirming the indexing status and rebuilding the index, if the search results remain unsatisfactory, it’s essential to check if the Outlook 2016 application is listed in the Indexing Options.
 Follow the steps below:

-If rebuilding or indexing the Outlook application did prove to be any help, then it might be possible that the issue is with the Outlook Data file – PST and repairing it might solve the issue.
+If rebuilding or indexing the Outlook application did not provide a solution, it’s possible that the issue lies within the Outlook Data file (PST).
+Repairing it could potentially resolve the problem.